The new arrival the Silver Reed LK150

 Vicar of Dibley comes to town.

 The Vicar of Dibley came to Chapel en le Frith as the Chapel Players proudly presented the Vicar of Dibley at the Chapel Playhouse, Eccles Road, Chapel-en-le-Frith, High Peak, Derbyshire SK23 0EZ.
 It was a really memorable performance which included some garments designed and knitted by Ann.
-The items at this link show the items produced by Ann worn by the vicar herself.
+The items at [this link] show the items produced by Ann worn by the vicar herself.
+This has proved popular as you can see in the "Lockdown" section.

 The before and after challenge.

 The challenge from Carol at Metropolitan aided and abetted by Nick of Uppingham Yarns was to design and knit using a "challenging yarn " which you can see here.
 As one of the tutors for "Dream Week" Ann took part in the challenge but not as a competitor and there were some fantastic entries.
 There were two classes and Ann chose to knit a non wearable item.
-To see what she knitted from this "challenging yarn" click on the picture of the yarn .
+To see what she knitted from this "challenging yarn" click [here]

 "Summer Palace in Beijing".